 Mastering American Indian Law is a text designed to provide readers with an overview of the field and serve as a useful supplement to classroom instruction covering tribal law, federal Indian law, and tribal-state relations.
-In ten chapters, the book has full discussions of a wide range of topics, including: Chapter 2—American Indian Property Law; Chapter 3—Criminal Jurisdiction in Indian Country; Chapter 4—Tribal Government, Civil Jurisdiction and Regulation; Chapter 8—Tribal-State Relations; and Chapter 9—Sacred Sites and Cultural Property Protection.
+In ten chapters, the book has full discussions of a wide range of topics, including: Chapter 2, "American Indian Property Law"; Chapter 3, "Criminal Jurisdiction in Indian Country"; Chapter 4 "Tribal Government, Civil Jurisdiction and Regulation"; Chapter 8, "Tribal-State Relations"; and Chapter 9, "Sacred Sites and Cultural Property Protection."
 Throughout the text, explanations of the relevant interaction between tribal governments, the federal government, and state governments are included in the various subject areas.
-In Chapter 10—International Indigenous Issues and Tribal Nations, the significant evolution of collective rights in international documents is focused upon as these documents may be relevant for tribal governments in relations with the United States.
-For Indian law courses, law school seminars on topics in American Indian Law, undergraduate and graduate level American Indian Studies classes, and those interested in the field, this book will provide an easy-to-read text meant to guide the reader through the historical to the contemporary on the major aspects of American Indian law and policy.
+In Chapter 10, "International Indigenous Issues and Tribal Nations," the significant evolution of collective rights in international documents is focused upon as these documents may be relevant for tribal governments in relations with the United States.
+For Indian law courses, law school seminars on topics in American Indian Law, undergraduate and graduate level American Indian Studies classes, and those interested in the field, this book provides an easy-to-read text to guide readers from the historical to the contemporary on the major aspects of American Indian law and policy.

 Comp Copy If you are a professor teaching in this field you may request a complimentary copy.